 SIP Panel Home Builders in Delaware

-SIP structures can bear many times the weight of stick-built homes.
-When built properly, these structures are resistant to earthquakes, storms and other home-damaging events.
-The materials are chemically-bonded together everywhere they meet.
-You aren’t relying on a few nails—the whole of each panel supports the others around it.
-Furthermore the chemical bond between the panels are unaffected by rus, moisture or even extreme heat, and will not peel or separate.
+That means you aren’t relying on a few nails when a storm hits—the whole of each wall panel supports the others around it.
+Furthermore, the chemical bond between the panels is unaffected by rust, moisture, or even extreme heat, and will not peel or separate.

-SIP homes involve almost no site waste because each part can be fully constructed off-site and then assembled.
-Your home will only require a fraction of the labor time of a stick-built home, with far less waste than usual.
+SIP homes involve almost no job site waste because each part can be fully constructed off-site and then assembled.
+Your SIP construction will only require a fraction of the labor time of a stick-built home, with far less waste than usual.